 Key issues and questions that should be considered for any data set that provides information on population health:

-• Accuracy - to what extent is the data that is present correct?
+• Accuracy - to what extent are the data that are present, correct?

 • Precision - have appropriate measures of uncertainty been included (e.g. 95% confidence intervals)